-Magnitude 9 Earthquake Will Hit US West Coast Between Feb 21 to Mar 7, Astrologer Predicts
+Magnitude 9 Earthquake Will Hit US, Canadian West Coast Between Feb 21 And Mar 7, Astrologer Predicts

 Hoogerbeets explained that on March 4, there will be six planetary alignments.
 This occurrence is highly irregular and unique.
 On top of that, there will be a quadruple alignment involving Jupiter, Mars, the Sun, and Mercury.
 Given this scenario, he predicts an increase in seismic activity on March 5.
 He added that this convergence is the most powerful out of all the alignments he saw in the past three years.

-In another video posted on YouTube Hoogerbeets cited that the recent tremors felt in Vancouver and South California are signs of increased seismic activity.
+In another video posted on YouTube, Hoogerbeets cited that the recent tremors felt in Vancouver and South California are signs of increased seismic activity.
 On January 14, Vancouver Island experienced three light earthquakes.
-A 4.2 magnitude earthquake was reported first followed by a 4.3 magnitude and 4.0 magnitude earthquakes.
+A 4.2 magnitude earthquake was reported first, followed by 4.3 magnitude and 4.0 magnitude earthquakes.

 Major earthquake strikes southern Peru, killing at least one and injuring dozens https://t.co/RUXZaxzSiY